-Governors work co-operatively with the headteacher and senior management in the writing and monitoring of the School Development Plan.
-The School Development Plan sets aims for the school.
+Governors work collaboratively with the headteacher and senior management in the writing and monitoring of the School Development Plan.
 The current SDP is based on priorities identified from data, school self-evaluation and Ofsted priorities.
 The SDP is set out with clear aims, the key tasks which will be completed in order to achieve these aims and the success criteria in order to measure outcomes.
-The SDP is monitored and reviewed termly, with an evaluation overview being completed and presented to governors within the HT report.
+The SDP is monitored and reviewed termly, with an evaluation overview being completed and presented to governors within the Headteacher's report.